apache/beam/contributor-docs/code-change-guide.md

   --test-pipeline-options='--runner=TestDirectRunner’
 ```

-3. If you are preparing a PR, add tests paths [here](https://github.com/apache/beam/blob/2012107a0fa2bb3fedf1b5aedcb49445534b2dad/sdks/python/test-suites/direct/common.gradle#L44) for test-suites to run it in PostCommit Python.
+If you are preparing a PR, add tests paths [here](https://github.com/apache/beam/blob/2012107a0fa2bb3fedf1b5aedcb49445534b2dad/sdks/python/test-suites/direct/common.gradle#L44) for test-suites to run it in PostCommit Python.

-* On DataFlow Runner
+To run an integration test on the Dataflow Runner, follow these steps:
-  1. First build the SDK tarball
+  1. To build the SDK tarball, use the following command:
   ```
   cd sdks/python
   pip install build && python -m build –sdist
   ```
-  This will generates a tarball file in `sdks/python/sdist/`.
+  The tarball file is generated in the `sdks/python/sdist/` directory.

-  2. in `--test-pipeline-options`, specify the tarball file to `--sdk_location=dist/apache-beam-2.53.0.dev0.tar.gz`.
-Example full invocation command:
+  2. Use the `--test-pipeline-options` parameter to specify the tarball file.
+Use the location `--sdk_location=dist/apache-beam-2.53.0.dev0.tar.gz`.
+The following example shows the complete command:
   ```shell
   python -m pytest -o log_cli=True -o log_level=Info \
   apache_beam/ml/inference/pytorch_inference_it_test.py::PyTorchInference \